mysociety/fixmystreet/running/admin_manual.md

   </dt>
   <dd>
     <p>
-      Your FixMyStreet installation will be using maps from an external source -- by default this is <a href="/glossary/#openstreetmap" class="glossary">OpenStreetMap</a>.
+      Your FixMyStreet installation will normally be using maps from an external source -- by default this is <a href="/glossary/#openstreetmap" class="glossary">OpenStreetMap</a>.
     </p>
     <p>
-      For the UK FixMyStreet, we use maps produced by the government (Ordnance Survey).
+      For the UK FixMyStreet, we use maps produced by the government (Ordnance Survey), and we advise our users to contact them with any errors.
 Other installations use custom maps too, so the remedy to this problem will be different in different locations.
     </p>
     <p>
       OpenStreetMap is an editable project, so it is possible to encourage users -- or your own team -- to update the map information.
-It will take a while for the map tiles to update, so these changes might not appear on your own site quickly.
+It will take a while for the map tiles to update, so these changes might not appear on your own site immediately.
     </p>
   </dd>
 </dl>
 <div class="attention-box helpful-hint">
   <p>
-    A tip from Myfanwy, who looks after the UK FixMyStreet site:
+    A tip from Myf, who looks after the UK FixMyStreet site:
   </p>
   <p>
-    “Things got much quicker for me once I assembled a spreadsheet with the responses to all our most common questions and enquiries - it took a while to assemble (because I was learning the ropes) but once it was done, I could just copy and paste and I can now send the majority of replies off with just a few modifications.
+    “User Support got much quicker for me once I assembled a spreadsheet with the responses to all our most common questions and enquiries - it took a while to put together (because I was learning the ropes) but once it was done, I could just copy and paste, and I can now send the majority of replies off with just a few modifications.
   </p>
   <p>
     I'd really recommend that approach.
 As well as saving me time, it means I